JetBrains/teamcity-documentation/topics/upgrade-notes.md

 __Git agent\-side checkout__ may malfunction (details at [TW-43202](https://youtrack.jetbrains.com/issue/TW-43202) ) when the `teamcity.git.use.native.ssh=true` parameter is specified in a build configuration or in the agent config.
 To fix that, install the [#snapshot-34](https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamCityPluginsByJetBrains_Git_JetBrainsGitPluginTeamCity91x) build of the Git\-plugin.

 __Git agent\-side checkout__ works incorrectly with git client versions 1.7.0\-1.7.4: the checkout directory contains files only, all directories are missing (details at [TW-43330](https://youtrack.jetbrains.com/issue/TW-43330)).
-To workaround the problem, add the `teamcity.git.useSparseCheckout=false` parameter in the Root TeamCity project.
+To work around the problem, add the `teamcity.git.useSparseCheckout=false` parameter in the Root TeamCity project.

 #### TeamCity Windows binaries signatures